nickcoyne/facebox/README.md

 You can give the facebox container an extra class (to fine-tune the display of the facebox) with the facebox[.class] rel syntax.

     <a href="remote.html" rel="facebox[.bolder]">text</a>

+## Contact & Help

+If you have questions, feel free to ask on the [Google Groups Mailing List](http://groups.google.com/group/facebox/).
+Alternatively if you find a bug, you can [open an issue](http://github.com/kneath/facebox/issues) on my fork.